stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

   - analytics
 ---

 *Edit: 2018-10-30.
-Google now calls macros variables (which makes more sense to me).
+Google now calls macros variables and rules triggers.
 I've updated the text but not the screen shots.*

 Google Tag Manager (GTM) is still pretty new as I write this.
 Stuff is still changing so I'm going to try to focus on techniques rather than step by step instructions (but I have some of those too).